rajinder-yadav/gazeall/README.md

 ### Run NPM scripts in parallel

-In gazeall parallel mode, all scripts execute one after the other without waiting.
+In gazeall parallel mode, all NPM scripts execute one after the other without waiting.

 ```js
   "scripts": {